paulwexler/opinions/on_coding/README.md

 This information will enable the developer to either fix the program or provide proof to the web API that something is amiss.

+The application code which interprets the status code is necessarily tightly coupled to the response template.
+It must know what the acceptable status codes are and what to do in each case.
+In practice, the application's logic follows common sense, and this coupling is entirely manageable.
+For example, a GET request may accept a 200 and return the requested object, or accept a 404 when the object is not found.

 Proceeding from the top down, the implementation falls neatly into two components.
 1. A Requestor